 Drive Responsibly

-Driving responsibly makes sense in any type of road condition but it’s especially important when driving during winter.
-Driving responsibly can mean many things but some are quite obvious.
-For instance, slowing down, allowing more space between cars, accelerate and decelerate more slowly and staying alert.
-This also means to not text or drive distracted, whether it’s changing the radio station or talking on the phone.
+Driving responsibly makes sense in any road condition.
+However, it is essential when driving during winter.
+Driving responsibly can mean many things, but some are pretty obvious.
+For instance, accelerating and decelerating slow, as well as braking slowing instead of a sharp, jerky move.
+This also means not texting or driving distracted, whether changing the radio station or talking on the phone.
+One last word of advice: never drive while under the influence of alcohol at all times, especially when winter driving!

 Related: The Grand Hotels Of New Hampshire